ArjunAghera/ArjunAghera/README.md

 - 👋 Hi, I’m @ArjunAghera
 - 👀 I’m interested in web and app dev
-- 🌱 I’m currently learning jquery, reactjs, flutter
+- 🌱 I’m currently learning reactjs
 - 💞️ I’m looking to collaborate on a big scale project
 - 📫 How to reach me : You can mail me at agheraarjun23@gmail.com